Chili Colorado burritos are loaded with tender beef, beans and cheese and smothered in a homemade enchilada sauce and

 - Once cooled add peppers and juice to a blender or food processor and blend until smooth.
 If the pepper mixture is chunky push through a mesh strainer to remove any leftover skins.

-- After the beef has cooked for 1 hour Stir in 1/2 of the pepper puree.
-And cooked uncovered another hour.
+After the beef has cooked for 1 hour Stir in 1/2 of the pepper puree.
+And cook uncovered another hour.

 Lay a flour tortilla out and place about 2-3 tablespoons of refried beans then place 3-4 tablespoon of the beef.
 2 tablespoons of shredded cheese.
 Roll the tortilla up and place in a baking dish.
 Top each burrito with 3 tablespoons of the sauce and sprinkle cheese